 EN 17037 deals exclusively with daylight and includes other methods of calculation for design parameters that do not feature in BS 8206-2.
-That means the new European Standard can be used to assess daylight design in buildings for accreditation schemes.

 Some existing European Standards include daylight as a factor - for example, EN 12464-1 and EN 15193 - however, both of these also look at it in the context of electric lighting provision, and so EN 17037 is truly unique in focusing on the quantity and quality of daylight for building users.

 As a European Standard, adoption of EN 17037 across member countries will be staggered, depending when it is incorporated into national standard frameworks.
 Standards bodies in each country must produce a national annex (NA), detailing local information that helps with applying the recommendations of the standard in the specific country.

 In the UK, it will become effective by the end of 2019, and any conflicting national standard has to be withdrawn by mid-2019 - this is expected to include BS 8206-2.